 BMI View: The outlook for generic drug sales in Iran is favourable.
-With generic drugs habitually prescribed and the end of sanctions paving the way for increased foreign investment in drug production and infrastructure, we believe sales in this segment will increase.
+With generic drugs habitually prescribed and the end of sanctions paving the way for increased foreign investment in drug production and infrastructure, sales in this segment will increase.
 Economic factors and government initiatives should also have a positive impact on generic drug volumes.
-We estimate that generic medicines currently account for over half of the market by value, although the lack of reliable data will remain an issue with regard to our historical valuations and forecasts.
+Generic medicines currently account for over half of the market by value, although the lack of reliable data will remain an issue with regard to our historical valuations and forecasts.